Marty Whelan: 2004–present

 A substitute slot for Gerry Ryan on his morning radio show on RTÉ 2fm in the summer of 2005 led to a more permanent return to the station for Whelan.
 Marty in the Morning, which itself caused controversy when it replaced The Rick & Ruth Breakfast Show, began on 26 September 2005.
 In January 2007, it was announced that Marty in the Morning would end that March when Colm & Jim-Jim arrived from FM104.
 He was on holiday when he discovered another show had been axed.
 Whelan returned to the role of filling in for Gerry Ryan when Ryan was on leave.

 Since then Whelan has appeared as himself in feature films, at the co-opening of a Dunnes outlet in Galway with retired broadcaster Gay Byrne and filling a cameo role (again as himself) on the soap opera, Fair City.
 He still commentates on RTÉ's television coverage of the Eurovision Song Contest each May.

 Whelan presented a two-hour Sunday with Marty Whelan show on RTÉ lyric fm from Sunday, 1 March 2009 at 14:30, taking over from veteran broadcaster Gay Byrne, but only until that September.
 In July 2009, Whelan provided commentary on the Michael Jackson memorial service for RTÉ Two.
 Following on from Sunday with Marty Whelan, he received his own weekday lunchtime show on lyric fm, Marty at Midday, commencing September 2009.
 That same month, he began co-presenting Winning Streak on RTÉ One each Saturday night, alongside Sinead Kennedy.

 As of October 2010 Whelan presents Marty in the Morning weekday mornings between 7 and 10 on RTÉ Lyric FM.
 His more recent television programmes apart from Winning Streak were in summer 2009 he presented a series called A Little Bit Funny followed by A Little Bit Eurovision in summer 2011.

 Eurovision Song Contest

 In 1987 and 1988, Whelan co-hosted Eurosong (Irish heats for the Eurovision Song Contest) along with Maxi.
 RTÉ gave the commentator's job to different presenters between 1988 and 1999 including Mike Murphy, Ronan Collins, Jimmy Greeley and Pat Kenny.
 In the autumn of 1999, Pat Kenny decided not to return as Commentator.
 Reportedly Gerry Ryan (who had hosted the contest in 1994) was RTÉ's favourite for the job.
 However, it was later announced that RTÉ would give the job back to Whelan.
-Whelan returned to commentate for Ireland at the 2000 Contest, which was held in Sweden and continues to provide commentary for RTÉ since 2000.
+Whelan returned to commentate for Ireland at the 2000 Contest, which was held in Sweden and continued to provide commentary for RTÉ from 2000 to 2025.